galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    > ### {% icon tip %} Tip: Importing data set from a data bank

 >    > * Go into "upload files" (top left panel) then "Get species occurrences data and taxref informations"
->    > * Fill the scientific name of the species you want
+>    > * Fill the "Scientific name" with `"Chrysemys Picta"`
->    > * Choose the data source and the number of occurrences needed
+>    > * Choose the data source `"Gbif"` and set the number of occurrences on `"10000"`
 >    > * Click on "Execute"
+You now have a file with about 9508 occurrences

+Because you only need informations about occurrences and their location:
+> use the tool `Couper des colonnes d'un jeu de données tabulé`
+> then in "Couper les colonnes" type `"c1,c2,c3"`

-Then using the tool `Tabular to CSV` on the new file to have the right format to use in Wallace.
+Then using the tool `Tabular to CSV` on this new file to have the right format to use in Wallace.

+TODO question: For what stand c1, c2,c3
+answer: c1 is the species name and c2 &c3 are respectively longitude an latitude correspoinding to each occurrences of the file

 # Step 2: Using Wallace